karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ![xray-fulltrace-sqs-noise-5.png](/img/xray-fulltrace-sqs-noise-5.png)

-If we generate an exception when trying to access DynamoDb, it gets recorded properly.
+Also if we generate an exception when trying to access DynamoDb, it gets recorded properly.

 ![xray-fulltrace-sqs-noise-7.png](/img/xray-fulltrace-sqs-noise-7.png)

+Everything look good now.

 # How to run the demo